tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 * Winner, L. (1986).
 Do Artifacts have Politics?
 The whale and the reactor: a search for limits in an age of high technology.
 Chicago, University of Chicago Press, 19-39

 ##6.
 10th Oct - Project work

+* Lecture: Sound ethnographies
-Field trip reflections and discussion.
+* Field trip reflections and discussion.
+* Reading discussion.
+* Printing guides.
-Sound work concept and proposal presentations in class.
+* Sound work concept and proposal preparations.
-Printing guides.
-Studio time.
+* Studio time.
+*Homework due for next week*
+* Reading
+* Write and publish a 300 word response to the three field trip visits on your blog.
+* Prepare the concept for your sound piece and work on it.
+Come prepared to discuss your progress in a crit next week.
+Prepare sketches and a 1 paragraph description of your project.
+You should include a plan for curating and exhibiting your work.
+If you need to consult with Victoria Estok, she is available for consultation with you.

 ##7.
 17th Oct - Sound and curation studio
 * Sound work crits and exhibition planning.
 Exhibition requirements finalized and delegated.